kristian1971/MCSS2020/README.md

 -Sipeed MAix BiT (MBED_TLS_test01a_riscv, MBED_TLS_test02b_riscv)

-First direcory with "1a" in name contains project with SHA256, adn the second directory with "2b" in name contains project with HMAC.
+The first direcory with "1a" in name contains project with SHA256, adn the second directory with "2b" in name contains project with HMAC.